 Deciding Which Fishing Line to Use

-One of the biggest attractions to mono lines is the fact they are much easier to tie and cut.
-That means beginners can learn the basics of knot tying with a mono line and find it will serve them well, making tying tackle and line knots that bit simpler.
+One of the biggest attractions to monofilament lines is the fact they are much easier to tie and cut.
+That means beginners can learn the basics of knot tying with a mono fishing line and find it will serve them well, making tying tackle and line knots that bit simpler.

 Speaking of knots, we have all created unwanted knots in the course of our fishing lives.
-Here too monofilament has an advantage, as working out a knot is not usually a much of a headache.
+Here, too, monofilament has an advantage, as working out a knot is not usually a much of a headache.

 The same cannot be said for braided lines, however.
 This can be attributed to their thinness as well as the woven fiber materials from which they are made, requiring all manner of specialized knots to be learned, which can obviously be rather time-consuming.